aardappel/lobster/docs/source/language_reference.md

 You can leave out the parentheses, and you may use anonymous arguments, which are variable names starting with an `_` that will automatically be declared as arguments for you.
-If you use multiple such arguments (e.g. `_a` and `_b`), they will become arguments in lexical order, irrespective of what order they appear in the body.
+If you use multiple such arguments (e.g. `_a` and `_b`), they will become arguments in the order they appear in the body.
 Using anonymous variables is only recommended for very simple function bodies.

 As mentioned above, you may drop the parentheses entirely if the body doesn't have any argument declarations.